awslabs/unicornflix/README.md

           console.log(response.data.createVodAsset);
     });
     ```
 1. Next, staying in the submitFormHandler(event) function, add the following code underneath the API.graphql call.
-This code will use the storage API to upload the video content to S3 using multipart upload if necessary.
+This code will use the storage API to upload the video content to S3 and use multipart upload if necessary.

     ```javascript
     Storage.put(this.state.fileName, this.state.file, {